timjogorman/RicherEventDescription/guidelines.md

 given this particular instance of EVENT X.

 Preconditioning, in our view of the world, carries no such inevitability.
-In RED, we annotate ``X PRECONDITIONS Y'' if, according to the writer, had the particular EVENT X not happened, the particular EVENT Y would not have been able to happen.
+In RED, we annotate "X PRECONDITIONS Y" if, according to the writer, had the particular EVENT X not happened, the particular EVENT Y would not have been able to happen.
 Put differently, although a preconditioning EVENT is not \textit{sufficient} to cause another EVENT, its occurrence